 GAME DAYS IN COLUMBIA

-No matter what team you're cheering for, here in Columbia SC, you'll be treated to good old-fashioned kindness.
+No matter what school you're cheering for, here in Columbia SC, you'll be treated to good old-fashioned kindness.
 With quintessential Southern food and top-notch tailgates, game days become full-fledged weekends for locals and visitors alike.
 Not sure where to start?
-We've got you covered with some pro tips.
+We've got you covered with some pro tips and the latest updates on safety precautions and modifications underway to keep you and your loved ones safe as you cheer your team onto victory.

 Home Game Schedule